qri-io/rfcs/text/0029-config_revision.md

 We could use a convention of the default write destination being the first listed filesystem, and present a big warning if users configure anything other than `ipfs` in the first position.

-It'd be great to delegate this entire section of store setup to the qfs package, aliasing up the conguration data structure into the config package.
+It'd be great to delegate this entire section of store setup to the qfs package, aliasing up the configuration data structure into the config package.

+### Moving past cafs

+Config has a "Store" field that configured a _content addressed file system_ (CAFS), cafs is the precursor to `qfs.Filesystem`, and is in the process of being merged into this API.
+The `Filesystems` field is used to consutrct a `qfs.Muxfs` multiplexing filesystem at runtime.
+Muxfs will provide methods for accessing individual filesystems, where ones like `ipfs` still satisfy the `cafs` interface.
+It'll be possible to progressively migrate code that requires a `cafs`  toward a `qfs.Filesystem` while we work on configuration changes.

 ### move IPFS repo location into configuration
 the above filesystem example shows a `ipfs` filesystem type with a `config.path` field.
-This value should now the be canonical source of where to load.
+This value should now be the canonical source of where to load.

 the global `ipfs-path` flag should also be removed:
 ```